GiuliG/frame-backend/README.md

   - user logged in check
   - body: (empty)
   - 204
-- PUT /api/paintings/favorites/:id
+- PUT /api/paintings/favs/:id
  - user logged in check
   - body:
     - paintingId
   - validation
     - id is valid (404)
     - id exists (404)
-  - add to favorites if not there yet
+  - add to favs if not there yet
   - updates user in session
 - DELETE /api/paintings/favs/:id
 -  user logged in check